-If you do not have time available but are interested in learning more about the experiencing the BLUEcloud suite of products, consider reviewing the flyer available here.
+If you do not have time available but are interested in learning more about the BLUEcloud suite of products, consider reviewing the flyer available here.

 To use most INFOhio resources, students need to start with the INFOhio website so they can be properly authenticated.
 To link to specific INFOhio resources on a school website, use the URLs you see on INFOhio's Resource Links page.
 If you are helping colleagues with links, please point them to INFOhio's Resource Links page rather than pointing colleagues directly to LMS links that contain "passthru" in the string.
 LMS links may not behave as expected.